nikitavoloboev/data/docs/focusing/rules.md

 - Listen to podcasts/books at fastest speed I can comprehend.
 (Podcasts: ~1.4x + smart speed, Books: ~1.25x).
 - Teach what I know in a clear way [aided by visualization, narrative & interactivity](https://youtu.be/kAoQzTcpkyo?t=12588).
 Learn and teach in public.
 - [Always have faith in my capability learn new skills, no matter how hard or mystifying the task seems.](https://twitter.com/fchollet/status/1411868747476865025)
+- Archive all digital content of interest to me to [LA](../ideas/learn-anything.md).
+Links, images.
+Every network I use, archived.
+Everything neatly tagged, sorted and indexed how I like.
+Should be able to find anything within seconds.

 ## Write